 Greet Your Guests With Welcome Bags

-Picking the Bag– Stay within your budget and use any perks, discounts, or coupons you may have.
-I have a generous work allowance of fabric and with my Mom’s sewing guidance and Chuck’s straight sewing skills we’ll create custom reusable, reversible tote bags to showcase the gifts.
-We will have a total of 30-40 bags to make.
+Stay within your budget and use any perks, discounts, or coupons you may have.
+If you have a generous amount of fabric on hand, you could always create your own!
 If you want to make your own out-of-town bags for less than the cost of fabric ($3-$15/yard), use paper gift bags or boxes.
-My Mom also had quite a few empty baskets which I believe we shall use in another area of the wedding, but baskets would be very cute in place of bags or if you only had a handful of welcome bags to make.
+Baskets would also be very cute in place of bags or if you only had a handful of welcome bags to make.

-What are you using in your out-of-town Welcome Bags?
+What are you using for your out-of-town Welcome Bags?
 Should they be considered proper etiquette for destination weddings?
-Any other suggestions you’d offer us?